rediacc/cli/docs/PYPI_PUBLISHING.md

-# PyPI Publishing Guide for Rediacc CLI
+# PyPI Publishing Guide for Rediacc

 This guide explains how to build and publish the Rediacc CLI package to PyPI (Python Package Index) or TestPyPI for testing.